zuavra/nginx-ip-whitelister/README.md

 To do that, run:
 `docker pull ghcr.io/zuavra/nginx-ip-whitelister:latest`

-> ℹ️ After pulling the latest image please remember that you also have to stop, remove, and then rebuild or reprovision any Docker containers based on it.
+> ℹ️ After pulling the latest image please remember that you also have to stop, remove, and then rebuild or re-provision any Docker containers based on it.

 #### 5.2.4.
 Build a Docker image yourself